 Ali’s choreography has been selected to appear in a variety of national and international arenas.
 Since co-founding FDT in 2010, she has artistically directed all of the company’s productions and touring performances.
 Her work has been selected for presentation at Virginia Tech, University of Detroit, Trinidad’s COCO Dance Festival, the Festival, Houston Fringe, Austin Dance Festival, Barefoot Brigade Festival, UNC Greensboro, and Colorado Dance Alliance Open Stages, among others.
 Ali has been commissioned for teaching and choreography residencies at several universities, companies, and organizations including Lindenwood University, Colorado Mesa University, Elon University, Hollins University, Troy University, UNC Greensboro, UNC Charlotte, the NC Dance Project, Danca Nova Company, National Dance Alliance, and American College Dance Association.
 Ali has performed internationally with Stiletto Entertainment and Holland America Line as a dancer, singer, and dance captain.
 She has performed in American Dance Festival’s Acts to Follow, Central Park’s “The Gates” exhibit, the NC Dances Festival, Choreo Collective, PILOT Festival, Charlotte Symphony Orchestra concerts, and with the Moving Poets.
 She has performed works by Donald McKayle, Patti Colombo, Martha Williams, BJ Sullivan, Ann Dils, Delia Neil, Till Schmidt-Rimpler, Posy Knight, Sarah Gamblin, Tricia Zweier, Melissa Pihos, and Katherine Kiefer Stark.

-As a scholar and writer, Ali has been recently published in the Journal of Emerging Dance Scholarship, Research in Dance Education, World Dance Reviews, Ballet-Dance Magazine, Dance Spirit Magazine, Classical Voice of North Carolina, The World and I, and is featured in The Longwood Guide to Writing.
-She sits on the Resources Committee of the National Dance Education Organization.
+As a scholar and writer, Ali has been recently published in the Journal of Dance Education, Dance Education in Practice, Journal of Emerging Dance Scholarship, Research in Dance Education, World Dance Reviews, Ballet-Dance Magazine, Dance Spirit Magazine, Classical Voice of North Carolina, The World and I, and is featured in The Longwood Guide to Writing.
+Her book about careers in dance is under contract with Human Kinetics Publishing.
+She sits on the Advocacy Committee of the National Dance Education Organization.
 The Dance Critics Association named her their honorary Gary Parks Scholar, and she was elected to the DCA National Board of Directors in 2010.
 Her written research is consistently presented nationally and internationally at dance studies conferences.

 Allison Beaty (Performer/Choreographer) graduated from Texas Tech University with a B.A. in Dance and minor in Health Professions in May 2016 as the top College of Visual and Performing Arts student.
 She has been dancing since the age of four, competing with studio dance teams at numerous regional and national competitions.
 She is trained in modern, ballet, jazz, contemporary, tap, and hip hop.
 While at Texas Tech, Allison was a performing member of the University Dance Company for three years and served as President her last year.
 She was also Vice President, President, and Service Chair of Chi Tau Epsilon, Banquet Chair for Mortar Board, an Ambassador for the College of Visual and Performing Arts, an Undergraduate Research Scholar in the Honors College, a member of the Women’s Leadership Institute, and an undergraduate Teaching Assistant at Texas Tech.
 Allison has performed in the Fall Dance Festival, DanceTech, and R.R.A.D.S. at Texas Tech, and has had the opportunity to attend and perform at the American College Dance Festival.
 Her senior choreography was presented at the adjudicated concert at the Southcentral ACDA conference in March 2016 in Canyon, TX.
 Allison was also an Apprentice Company Member for Flatlands Dance Theatre in Lubbock, TX for two years, performing in four professional shows and several community outreach performances, and is now a full Company Member performing and choreographing with the company.
 Allison has taught at Artistry in Motion Performing Arts Center in Keller, TX, and was commissioned to set choreography at Wimberly Dance Elite in Wimberly, TX.
 She is currently an instructor at Ballet Lubbock and an Assistant Advisor for the Texas Tech Scholarship Office.